 Unlike other categories, a CPT doesn’t have a weekly limit.
 A student can work full-time and on more than one CPT authorizations.

 A part-time job helps not only with your daily expenses but also, with grooming yourself for future professional experiences.
-The nature of the opportunities you recieve depends upon the university and the program that you choose.
+The nature of the opportunities you receive depends upon the university and the program that you choose.

 iSchoolConnect helps you find the perfect university for you based on your scores, interests and other specifications.
 We also publish weekly blogs about everything from choosing the right university, managing your finances, your tests and their preparations and so much more!